 These companies facilitate your application and match you with the right lender inside their network.
-This simple, streamlined process can potentially get you funding in a shorter amount of time, compared to getting funding from a bank.
+This simple, streamlined process can potentially get you funding in a shorter amount of time than you could with a bank.

 More importantly, it takes the hassle out of shopping around to find the best rates and terms for your commercial real estate loan.
-Based on your creditworthiness, these agreements generally come with an interest rate starting at 8%.
+Based on your creditworthiness, these agreements may come with an interest rate starting at 7%.

-Many types of short-term loans don’t offer high enough principal amounts for commercial real estate purchases; they’re often better for commercial truck financing or other vehicle and equipment funding.
+Many types of short-term loans don’t offer high enough principal amounts for commercial real estate purchases; they’re often better operating capital, commercial truck financing or other vehicle and equipment funding.